- Date : 31/07/2019

-If paid the premium for one year and are selling the car after six months, then you certainly can ask the buyer to pay his share of the premium.
+If you have paid the premium for one year and are selling the car after six months, then you certainly can ask the buyer to pay his share of the premium.

 Obtain NCB retention letter from the insurance company.

-Application for issue of certificate of retention of the NCB
+- Application for issue of the certificate of retention of the NCB

 If you are selling your old car and buying a used car, then you must submit these additional documents: